Intra-aortic balloon pump

 Complications may occur in around 30% of cases 4 and can be divided into those relating to balloon function and those related to balloon positioning.

 Additionally, the catheter is quite large and the resultant common femoral artery defect can be difficult to close with routine compression.
-False aneurysm formation may thus occur.
+This may result in formation of a false aneurysm.